stuyam/pressure/README.md

     // force will always be a value from 0 to 1 on mobile and desktop },
   unsupported: function(){
+    // NOTE: this is only called if the polyfill option is disabled!
     // this is called once there is a touch on the element and the device or browser does not support Force or 3D touch }
 });